mikegcoleman/docker101-linux/README.md

 888e89a3b36b
 ```

-You'll see the output written from the `hostname` command.

 Docker keeps a container running as long as the process it started inside the container is still running.
 In this case the `hostname` process completes when the output is written, so the container stops.
 The Docker platform doesn't delete resources by default, so the container still exists.

 List all containers and you'll see your Alpine Linux container in the `Exited` state:

 ```
-> docker container ls --all
+docker container ls --all
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS            PORTS               NAMES 888e89a3b36b        alpine              "hostname"          50 seconds ago      Exited (0) 49 seconds ago                       awesome_elion
 ```

 > Note that the container ID *is* the hostname that the container displayed.
 In the example above it's `888e89a3b36b`

 Containers which do one task and then exit can be very useful.
 You could build a Docker image executes a script to configure some component.
-Anyone can execute that task just by running the container - they don't need the actual scripts or configuration information - they just need to pull the Docker image
+Anyone can execute that task just by running the container - they don't need the actual scripts or configuration information - they just need to pull and run the Docker image

 ### Run an interactive an Ubuntu container

 You can run a container that is a different version of Linux than the version running on the the host serving up your containers.
-For instance we are running Alpine to host these labs, but we're goint to start an Ubuntu container.
+For instance we are running Alpine to host these labs, but we're going to start an Ubuntu container.

 ```
 docker container run --interactive --tty --rm ubuntu bash